goosemo/blog/_posts/0011_using_rst_for_presentations.rst

 ----------------------

-Not even just giving them, but the process of taking an idea and putting it down in a consice and clear manner, that will be simple to show and distribute.
+Not even just giving them, but the process of taking an idea and putting it down in a concise and clear manner, that will be simple to show and distribute.

 I am not going to make a claim that I am good at giving or writing up presentations, but I do think I have a pretty slick setup going for making them